mzoorob/Data-Science-Project/README.md

 # Data-Science-Project
-Jake and my Final Project for CS 109a / Stat 121a
+Please find Jacob Brown and Michael Zoorob's Final Project for CS 109a / Stat 121a